skillrepos/copilot-hands-on/labs.md

 ## Session labs (codespace version)
 ## Revision 1.2 - 07/08/24

+**Versions of dialogs, buttons, etc. shown in screenshots may differ from current version of Copilot**

 **Follow the startup instructions in the README.md file IF NOT ALREADY DONE!**

 **NOTE: To copy and paste in the codespace, you may need to use keyboard commands - CTRL-C and CTRL-V.**